 Criteria

-I have a few rules that I believe developers should evaluate before adding an activation redirect:
+I have a few rules that I believe developers should evaluate before adding an activation redirect for their WordPress plugin:

 - The plugin does nothing without some initial configuration